mstubna/mountaintrackapps/source/content/index.md

     <div class="small-12 medium-7 columns">
       <h5>Interactive data visualizations of Pennsylvania high school performance</h5>
       <p>
         The Pennsylvania Dept of Education provides in-depth metrics about each public school in the state.
-We created these visualizations to augment the data and identify trends and patterns across the state.
+I created these visualizations to augment that data and identify trends and patterns across the state.
       </p>
       <a href="pa_schools" class="button small radius">See the visualizations</a>
     </div>